 One song to avoid from this summer, by the way: Rapsutin Rebooted.
 Really, just don’t.

 In addition, this single has *amazing* cover art and an equally impressive video, referencing Panini sticker albums.
-I fondly remember collecting these and a kid, and swapping them in the playground…
+I fondly remember collecting these as a kid and swapping them in the playground…

 Pele, Maradona, Xavi, Pirlo, Modrić…Damian Harris?